Names: Williamson, Sue

 Born: 1941, Litchfield, England

 In summary: South African Artist and writer.

 Sue Williamson was born in Litchfield, England in 1941.
 Her family immigrated to South Africa in 1948.
-Williamson studied at the Art Students' League in New York from 1963-65 and completed a two year Fine Art Diploma at the Rorkes Drift Art Centre from 1977-78.
+Williamson studied at the Art Students' League in New York from 1963-65.
 In 1983 she was awarded an Advanced Diploma in Fine Art from the Michaelis School of Fine Art, Cape Town (UCT).

 Williamson was trained as a printmaker, but also works in installation, constructed objects, photographic images and video, addressing social issues or aspects of contemporary history.
 Her work boldly demonstrates where she stands, and she is unsparing in her criticism of her country’s institutions, in her own words, ‘We’re in the process of coming to terms with the past.
 I think that, before we can move on, we have to reach a point where we can find our way to a solution and say: OK, we’ve confronted our past as intensively as possible.’

 In the 1980s, Williamson was well known for her series of portraits of women involved in the country's political struggle.
 A Few South Africans (figure 1 and 2) went some way towards filling the representational void of people and events during apartheid.
 Her recent video work focusing on South African immigrants is a return to this concern; her Better Lives series (2003, figure 3) is a series of six filmed portraits of people that came to Cape Town from other parts of Africa to secure new lives for themselves and their families.